icon-community/icon.community/content/blog/2022/2022-03-02-introducing-icon-bridge/index.md

 The first aspect of BTP Product & Infrastructure covers transaction infrastructure and important smart contract elements such as the much discussed BTP Message Verifier Contract.
 ICON’s technical partner, ICONLOOP, will now be working on all BTP Product & Infrastructure issues, as well as future iterations of BTP.

 BTP Partner Integrations are being implemented by ICON ecosystem teams such as ICONDAO, Web3Labs, and HugoByte to name a few.
-These teams work on building the integration contracts with partners such as Moonbeam Network, Binance Smart Chain, and NEAR Protocol.
+These teams work on building the integration contracts with partners such as Moonbeam Network, BNB Smart Chain, and NEAR Protocol.
 Many of these integrations are in the final testing stages for implementation on the ICON Bridge.

 ## Summary